rbouadjenek/deakin-ai-challenge2021/README.md

 7. `Submission:` The seventh and last step will take you through the submission process.

 # Timeline
 - xx.xx.21 Contest and Phase 1 Begin (Validation Leaderboard opens)
-- xx.xx.21 Phase 2 Begin (Testing Leaderboard opens) -- <span style="color:red;">ONLY ONE SUBMISSION IS ALLOWED FOR THE TEST PHASE!
-PLEASE MAKE SURE TO SUBMIT YOUR BEST MODEL FROM THE PREVIOUS PHASE!</span>
+- xx.xx.21 Phase 2 Begin (Testing Leaderboard opens) -- 🚨 ONLY ONE SUBMISSION IS ALLOWED FOR THE TEST PHASE!
+PLEASE MAKE SURE TO SUBMIT YOUR BEST MODEL FROM THE PREVIOUS PHASE! 🚨
 - xx.xx.21 Last Shot & Contest End
 - xx.xx.21 Semi-Finalists Announcement (top six teams on the Testing Leaderboard)
 - xx.xx.21 Report & Code Due